YaduPratap/off_target_prediction-master/README.md

 # Deep Learning Models for off-target predicitons in CRISPR-Cas9 gene editing
 This repository includes a deep convolutional neural network for predicting the off-targets in CRISPR-Cas9 gene editing.
-The CNN_std conducted by TensorFlow were trained using CRISPOR dataset.
-The CNN_std conducted by Keras were trained on the largest sgRNA off-target dataset up to date from [1].

-# PUBLICATION
-Please cite this paper if using our preditive model:

-Jiecong, Lin. & Ka-Chun, Wong.
-(2018).
-Off-target predictions in CRISPR-Cas9 gene editing using deep learning (ECCB 2018 Proceeding Special Issue).
-Bioinformatics, 34(17), i656–i663. http://doi.org/10.1093/bioinformatics/bty554

 # CRISPOR dataset
 The dataset to plot ROC curves in Figure 3 and 4 of our paper are collected from CRISPOR paper [2].